Mario Strikers: Battle League coming to Switch this June

 Mario and pals are coming back to the soccer pitch this year.
-Mario Strikers: Battle League was announced during a Nintendo Direct livestream and will hitting be Nintendo Switch on June 10 later this year.
+Mario Strikers: Battle League was announced during the latest Nintendo Direct livestream and will hitting be Nintendo Switch on June 10 later this year.

 The third entry in the series, it looks to follow a similar format as the past two games: teams of five players will take control of classic Mario characters in arcade-like football matches.